No. 6 Baylor tops No. 8 Ole Miss in Sugar Bowl; Corral hurt - WHIZ News

 Corral had accounted for 3,936 total yards and 31 touchdowns during the regular season.
 But his hopes of going out with a flourish in a New Year’s Day bowl faded on Ole Miss’ third series, when he was sacked from behind by Cole Maxwell amid a cluster of players.
 When he was helped up and off the field, Corral didn’t put weight on his right foot.

+“We were devastated,” running back Jerrion Ealy said.
+“But we still had a game to play.”

-He was carted to the locker room for X-rays before returning to the sideline wearing his red undershirt and using two black crutches.
+Corral was carted to the locker room for X-rays, which Kiffin said were negative, before returning to the sideline wearing his red undershirt and using two black crutches.

+Kiffin said his focus on the game plan suffered when Corral went down.

+“Maybe I didn’t do a great enough job with the team because I was really hurting for (Corral) in that situation, because I know how much he’s put into it, how much it means to him,” Kiffin said.
+“For that to be taken away like that really sucks.”

-Mississippi coach Lane Kiffin then put his offense in the hands of freshman Luke Altmyer, who led Ole Miss (10-3) to the Baylor 12-yard line on his first series, only to have his pass to the left flat tipped and then intercepted by Walcott, who raced down the right sideline for the only points of the first half.
+Freshman quarterback Luke Altmyer took over for Ole Miss (10-3) and led the Rebels to the Baylor 12-yard line on his first series, only to have his pass to the left flat tipped and then intercepted by Walcott, who raced down the right sideline for the only points of the first half.
 The interception return was the longest in the Sugar Bowl’s 88-game history.

 Ole Miss was poised to take the lead when Cole Nation lined up for a 35-yard field goal early in the fourth quarter, but his kick sailed just wide right.